hsulipe/my-notes/Data Structures/Stack/README.md

 ## description

 Stacks and one of the first datastructures to be used, stack exists since the invention of the turing machines.
 The main concept of Stack is First in Last Out.
+It also can be used to create a queue.

 ## Implementation